christian-brindley/jwtpop/README.md

 ## AM user store mapping

-YOu'll need to create a mapping from the IDM managed user object to the Access Management user store, in order for new devices to be pushed to the user directory upon registration.
+You'll need to create a mapping from the IDM managed user object to the Access Management user store, in order for new devices to be pushed to the user directory upon registration.
 This is a fairly simple one to one mapping, except for the mapping from devices to the popDeviceProfiles attribute(s) in DS.
 A sample mapping is provided in the sample **sync.json** provided in the IDM directory of this repo.
 This includes the required triggers to update user entries when updating registered devices (i.e. the *notify* and *notifySelf* definitions.

+ # Testing

+Ultimately, the authentication logic should be tested using a mobile app with the client side logic to generate signed responses to the HttpCallback response from AM.

+In the first instance, this repo includes a sample Postman collection for testing each stage of authentication and registration.

+The Postman requests included are as follows:

+## Init crypto

+This sets up an internal signing service, based on the open source [jsrsasign](https://github.com/kjur/jsrsasign) javascript library.

+## Start authentication

+This calls the AM authentication tree you set up above, and expects a 401 response with the challenge from AM.

+## Challenge response

+This creates a signed JWT with the challenge from AM, along with the device and user details.

+If the device is registered and the JWT signature is validated, then AM will create a user session and return the ssoToken.

+If the device is not registered, then AM will return a callback for the next authentication step (in the case of the demo, this is just the directory password for the user specified in the signed JWT from the device).
+Tests should continue with the next request (**Register - password**)

+## Register - password

+This step sends the user's password back to AM in response to the password callback request If the password is successfully validated, AM will send back a NameCallback for the device friendly name to be used for device registration.

+## Register - friendly name

+This step sends the device friendly name to AM.
+In response to this request, AM will call out to IDM to register the device against the user's idenity.
+IDM will then immediately update the user entry in DS via implicit sync, including a new popDeviceProfiles entry with the new device details.